absurdprofit/zxing-qr-reader/README.md

 ## Usage
 Instantiate the QrReader class by passing a canvas context to the constructor.
-The way this was designed means you shouldn't need a react project to use it :D.
+The way this was designed means you shouldn't need a react to use it :D.
 NOTE: The resolution of the camera feed is the same as the size of the canvas.
 ```
 import React from 'react';